White sailboats are docked in a calm harbor in front of a green, tree-covered hill under a blue sky.

 From Seaport to Aviation Hub

-The flying‑boat era ended in 1946 when Shannon Airport opened on the opposite bank of the estuary.
-The original terminal was later repurposed as a college for the Irish language (1954) and finally, in 1988, part of it was leased to create the world’s first dedicated Flying Boat Museum.
+The flying-boat era wound down in 1946 when the new Shannon Airport opened on the opposite bank of the estuary.
+Rather than falling into disuse, the terminal was adapted over the decades, eventually housing a college for the Irish language before being leased in 1988 to create the Foynes Flying Boat & Maritime Museum.

 What to See & Do